CiganOliviu/easyPass-WS/README.md

 # easyPass-WS
-A C++ library for unit-tests and checks for standard algos and math special focused on windows platform.
+A C++ library for unit-tests and checks for standard algorithms and mathematic problems special focused on windows platform.